djtech42/YikYakTerminal/README.md

 Yik Yak Command Line Version
 ==============

 Python implementation of Yik Yak using the pyak API by joseph346.
-Reading yaks works, but posting doesn't work yet.
+It reads and posts yaks.
+More features to come in the future.

 --------------------------------------------------------------------------------------
 ## Getting Started Guide for Users on OS X and Linux (you can skip this if you are experienced with Python and the Terminal):